-The Statutory contributions increase for FYE 2023 as the valuation investment rate of return assumption decreases from 7.30% to 7.00%.
-Thereafter, the Statutory contributions remain relatively steady until lottery revenue stops.
-Once the appropriated amount equals the Statutory contribution, beginning in FYE 2022, the contributions reach the level necessary to pay down the UAL and the tread water line begins to decrease relative to the Statutory contribution.
+While total member contributions are expected to increase throughout the projection period based on payroll increases, the State's Statutory contributions remain steady until the System reaches 100% funded, at which point contributions drop down to the normal cost level.
+Since the appropriated amounts equal the Statutory contributions, the contributions are at the level necessary to pay down the UAL and the tread water line decreases relative to the Statutory contribution.
 Additionally, expected lottery revenue that is contributed each year in excess of the Statutory contributions also helps pays down the UAL sooner.